More

 FULL VOYAGE DESCRIPTION

-Join Provident and sail from Mallaig to St Kilda – an extraordinary island, inhabited until the 1930’s.
+Join Provident and sail from Mallaig on a tour of the Hebridean islands – you may even reach St Kilda! – an extraordinary island, inhabited until the 1930’s.

-Any sailing voyage aiming to reach St Kilda will have to reach the Outer Hebrides first, so you have an island chain of staggering wild beauty to explore en route.
+The Outer Hebrides is an island chain of staggering wild beauty just waiting to be explored.
 These sailing voyages are adventurous expeditions leading to uninhabited islands, sparsely inhabited islands, tiny fishing villages, deep lochs and rugged cliffs that will be appealing to nature lovers and sailors alike.

 Why we love St Kilda